 At the same time, the RewP was unrelated to behavioral reward bias.
 This also calls into question potential assumptions that the RewP to social acceptance reflects reward related processes.
 Indeed, a prior study found weak relationships between brain responses to social and monetary rewards (i.e. RewP) in emerging adults (r(46)=0.16, p=0.27) and early adolescents (r(37)=0.28, p=0.09; Ethridge et al. (2017)), and a subset of the current sample showed weak correlations as well (r(54)=0.04, p=0.76; unpublished data, see Rappaport et al. (2019) for methods).
 However, differences in the structure of the social reward task have led to a more correlated social and monetary RewP (r(114)=0.26, p<0.01; Distefano et al. (2018)).
 Further studies using convergent behavioral measures of reward processing and brain measures of neural response to social acceptance are needed to establish the conditions under which brain responses to social and other types of rewards are similar and different.

-One potential and intruiging explanation is that there are a number of psychological processes that occur when one experiences social acceptance, with the reward system as one of those processes.
+One potential and intruiging explanation is that there are a number of psychological processes that occur when one experiences social acceptance, with the reward system as only one of those processes.
 For example, one review proposed that there is a period of attentional orienting to the feedback, followed my the emotional appraisal of the feedback, and finally resulting in emotion regulation (Wang et al., 2017).
 Such theories are supported by the presence of different ERP components identified through PCA (i.e. N1, P2, RewP/FN), and another other review supporting the presence of multiple processes in response to rewards (Glazer et al., 2018).
-However, such conclusions rely on reverse inference.
+However, such conclusions again rely on reverse inference.
 Thus, future studies will need to asssess the relationship between these brain signals and converging behaviors to better determine their function.

 RewP/FN and depression and social anxiety severity